Cantera/cantera/doc/sphinx/compiling.rst

 * Download and install Xcode from the
   `Apple Developer site <https://developer.apple.com/xcode/index.php>`_
-* Cantera can be compiled with the command line tools that ship with either Xcode 3.x or Xcode 4.x.
+* Cantera can be compiled with the command line tools that ship with either Xcode 3.x, Xcode 4.x, or Xcode 5.x.
+Xcode 5.x is recommended.
 * If you don't have numpy version >= 1.3, you can install a recent version with::

     sudo easy_install -U numpy